IchBinLeoon/anisearch-discord-bot/README.md

 [![Discord Bots](https://top.gg/api/widget/737236600878137363.svg)](https://top.gg/bot/737236600878137363)

+If the bot is offline, it will most likely be updated.
+If the bot is offline for an extended period of time, my home network has likely broken down or something else bad has happened.
+In this case it would be very useful if someone notifies me.

 ## Bot Commands
 A full documentation of AniSearch's commands can be found [here](https://top.gg/bot/737236600878137363) or with the command `as!help` if you have invited the bot to your server.